Saffron NOLA

 The practical upside is strongest on Friday and Saturday, when Saffron NOLA is open until 10 PM.
 Tuesday through Thursday service runs from 5 PM to 9:15 PM, while Sunday and Monday are closed.
 Those hours make it well suited to dinner planning rather than lunch or daytime dining.

-This is not the most flexible pick for every group because no private-room, bar-seating, capacity, or service-format details are confirmed here.
-If the occasion depends on seating certainty, pacing, or a specific room feel, confirm details directly before committing.
+This is not the most flexible pick for every group.
+If the occasion depends on private-room availability, bar-seating, specific capacity, or service format, confirm details directly before committing.

 Use the broader city guides if this dinner is one piece of a longer stay: New Orleans hotels and other New Orleans planning resources.